 In addition to private sessions, I offer small group reformer classes.
 Groups are limited to just four persons per class.
 Putting clients together who are at similar levels of competence, I aim to achieve a great workout for everyone.

 While growing up and traveling in more than 50 countries, I became fascinated with body movement in different cultures, watching everything from Sufi whirling dervishes to the Bolshoi Ballet.
 I began to see how physical activity could center, strengthen and heal my body.
 Later in my life I had fun learning Pilates while working as a model in Europe.
 I first became an instructor in the 1980’s in New York City.
 I taught clients in Manhattan until I moved to Los Angeles in 2006.
-After teaching in Malibu and Marina del Rey, I finally settled into a lovely private studio in Santa Monica.
+After teaching in Malibu and Marina del Rey, I finally settled into a lovely private studio in Brentwood.